lgsvl/simulator/Docs/python-api.md

  * **Duckietown** - for Duckiebot robot
  * **DuckieDowntown** - for Duckiebot robot

-Check the Unity project for full list of available scenes.
+Check the Unity project for a full list of available scenes.

-Once scene is loaded you can instantiate agents and run simulation.
-See [Agents](#agents) section on how to create vehicles and pedestrians.
+Once a scene is loaded you can instantiate agents and run simulations.
+See the [Agents](#agents) section on how to create vehicles and pedestrians.

-Loading scene takes a while, to reset scene to initial state call the `reset`
+Loading scenes takes a while, to reset a scene to the initial state without reloading it call the `reset`
 method:

 ```python